 - Extensive trademark clearance and prosecution experience, including Office Actions and TTAB proceedings, for broad range of clients including industrial manufacturers, retailers, arts/entertainment entities, sports organizations and athletes, food & beverage manufacturers, healthcare, high tech and energy companies.

 - Provided trade dress clearance for national retailers prior to introduction of new clothing and furniture designs onto U.S. market.

-- Drafted and negotiated music licensing agreements, including royalty provisions, on behalf of record companies and musicians.
+- Drafted and negotiated music licensing agreements, publishing deals, production deals, recording contracts and distribution deals on behalf of record companies and musicians.

 - For filmmakers, drafted personal, location and materials releases and advised on obtaining production-related insurance.

 - Advised authors on terms of potential publication contracts and on their rights and remedies under existing contracts, including royalty issues.

 - Assisted in litigating and successfully settling cases involving the infringement of copyrights in architectural designs.

 - Handled numerous DMCA takedowns and related negotiations on behalf of clients in the retail, financial and technology industries.